FurankieSama/My-Practice-Drills/README.md

 ##########JAVA_PROJECTS###########
 This contains all my java drills.
 Ranging from simple concepts like conditional statements to advanced concepts like networks, security...

+HTML PROJECTS:
+This contains my venture into frontend development.